jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         frequently required.
 In addition, cardiovascular function is usually also altered, so constant monitoring of vital signs is pertinent.
 None is better than another, and simply each one has its indications.
-In Dentistry, general anesthesia for more extensive, complex and invasive procedures, such as Maxillofacial Surgery or the placement of Zygomatic Implants for example; and sedation, for the vast majority of oral interventions in particular circumstances.</p>\n"
+In Dentistry, general anesthesia for more extensive, complex and invasive procedures, such as maxillofacial surgery or the placement of zygomatic implants for example; and sedation, for the vast majority of oral interventions in particular circumstances.</p>\n"
     - question: What kind of drugs are usually used to sedate a patient?
       answer: "<p>Nitrous Oxide combined with Oxygen <em>(N</em><sub><em>2</em></sub><em>O:O</em><sub><em>2</em></sub><em>)